 Utilizing the Curriculum Frameworks for California's Common Core Standards, teachers will work collaboratively to create an instructional road map for individual students based on backward-design strategies and/or integrate students into academy strands.
+Teachers (elementary), as a Professional Learning Community, will facilitate the creation of this road map for participating students enrolled in grades K-8.
+Similarly, secondary teachers (grades 9-12), in subject-area Professional Digital Learning Communities, will design the scope and sequence for participating students enrolled in grades 9-12.
 This road map will include all grade-level Common Core Standards in English/Language Arts, math, social science, natural science, and the arts.
 Each instructional roadmap will also include standards for technology mastery.